bloomberg/chromium.bb/src/docs/win_cross.md

 `mini_installer` target.
 Then, copy just `mini_installer.exe` over to the Windows box and run it to install the chrome you just built.

+Note that the `mini_installer` doesn't include PDB files.
+PDB files are needed to correctly symbolize stack traces (or if you want to attach a debugger).

 ## Running tests on swarming

 You can run the Windows binaries you built on swarming, like so: